FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 Here he is right here, guys.

-Um Cashay, Pramad Vinad Patel, born February 28, 1980, is an American lawyer and former federal prosecutor at the U.S. Department of Justice.
+Kashayip Premod Vinod Patel, born February 28, 1980, as an American lawyer and former federal prosecutor at the U.S. Department of Justice.

-Okay, so this guy used to be an AUSA.
+Okay, so this guy used to be in AUSA.

 Okay.

-Previously served as the chief of staff to the acting U.S. Secretary of Defense Christopher C. Miller, and senior advisor to the acting director of national intelligence, Richard uh Grinnell, both during the first presidency of Donald Trump in November 2024.
+Previously, he served as the chief of staff to the acting U.S. Secretary of Defense Christopher C. Miller and senior advisor to the acting director of national intelligence, Richard Grinnell.

-And if unless you've been living under Iraq, I do know that we have a lot of um you guys in here that might not be uh Americans.
+And unless you've been living under a rock, I do know that we have a lot of you guys in here that might not be Americans.

-The FBI, right, Federal Bureau of Investigation guys, is the um it's the main federal law enforcement agency in the United States, right?
+The FBI, right, Federal Bureau of Investigation, guys, is the, it's the main federal law enforcement agency in the United States, right?

 You know, we hate to admit it, but the reality is the FBI is the big dog in the house.

-When it comes to um federal law enforcement agencies, um, they are the premier agency, okay?
+When it comes to federal law enforcement agencies, they are the premier agency, okay?

-Um, while I was watching the confirmation hearing, uh, I have a buddy of mine, uh, he's an FBI agent.
+While I was watching the confirmation hearing, I have a buddy of mine.

-We we've known each other for damn 10 years now, plus.
+We've known each other for, damn, 10 years now, plus.

 Now he's down here in South Florida.